Wilhelm D. Styer: Early life

 Wilhelm Delp Styer was born on 22 July 1893, in Salt Lake City, Utah.
 He was the son of Brigadier General Henry D. Styer, a graduate of the United States Military Academy at West Point class of 1884, who led U.S. troops in Siberia at end of World War I. His mother Bessie née Wilkes was the granddaughter of the Rear Admiral Charles Wilkes, the Antarctic explorer.
 He had a brother, Charles Wilkes Styer Sr., who later became a rear admiral, and a sister, Katherine Elizabeth "Bess" Styer, who married Adrian Melvin Hurst, who also became a rear admiral.

 Styer attended schools in the United States and the Philippines, and the National Preparatory Academy in Highland Falls, New York.
-He entered West Point on 14 June 1912, graduated third in the class of 1916, and was commissioned as a second lieutenant in the United States Army Corps of Engineers on 13 June 1916.
+He entered West Point on 14 June 1912, graduated third in a class of 125 in the class of 1916, and was commissioned as a second lieutenant in the United States Army Corps of Engineers on 13 June 1916.
 Several of his fellow graduates would, like Styer himself, attain general officer rank in the future.
 They included Stanley Eric Reinhart, Dwight Johns, William M. Hoge, Calvin DeWitt Jr., Horace L. McBride, Fay B. Prickett and Robert Neyland.
 During his graduation leave in July and August 1916, he was a voluntary assistant instructor with the New Jersey National Guard, which was then under his father's command.
 He was posted to the Engineer Depot in Columbus, New Mexico, on 21 September 1916.
 On 5 October 1916, he joined the 2d Engineers, with which he served in the Pancho Villa Expedition.
 He was promoted to captain on 15 May 1917, a few weeks after the American entry into World War I.